Shemon bar Sabbae

-Mar Shimun Bar Sabbae (ܡܪܝ ܫܡܥܘܢ ܒܪܨܒܥܐ; died Good Friday, 345) was the Assyrian Bishop of Seleucia-Ctesiphon, from Persia, the de facto head of the Church of the East, until his death.
-He was bishop during the persecutions of King Shapur II of the Sasanian Empire of Iran, and was executed along with many of his followers.
+Mar Shimun Bar Sabbae (ܡܪܝ ܫܡܥܘܢ ܒܪܨܒܥܐ; died Good Friday, 345) was the Bishop of Seleucia-Ctesiphon from Persia, the de facto head of the Church of the East, maintaining this position until his death.
+He was bishop in the Sasanian Empire during the persecutions of Shapur II against Christians and he was executed along with many of his followers, after refusing to renounce Christianity and convert to Zoroastrianism.

+an event that came to be recorded in the Persian martyr acts.
 He is revered as a saint in various Christian communions.

 Biography

 Shimun Bar Sabbae was born the son of a fuller.
 He had two sisters, one of which was named Tarbula.

 There is some scholarly debate on what "bar Sabbae" means.
-In Syriac, his native tongue, bar translates to “son of” and is the common model of naming even among Assyrians today. Ṣabbā’ē means dyers, so altogether means “son of the dyers”.
+In Syriac, his native tongue, bar translates to “son of”. Ṣabbā’ē means dyers, so altogether his name means “son of the dyers.”
 Butler stated that Simeon was surnamed Barsaboe and that it signified that he was the son of a fuller according to the naming customs of the area.

-In 316, he had been named coadjutor bishop of his predecessor, Papa bar Gaggai, in Seleucia-Ctesiphon (now al-Mada'in).
-He was later accused of being a friend of the Roman emperor and of maintaining secret correspondence with him.
+In 316, he had been named the coadjutor bishop following his predecessor, Papa bar Gaggai, in Seleucia-Ctesiphon (now al-Mada'in).
+He was later accused of being a friend of the Roman emperor and of maintaining secret correspondences with him.
 On that basis, Shapur II ordered the execution of all Christian priests.
-It is also thought that a reason was that Shimoun had converted the king's mother Ifra Hormizid (who was of Jewish descent) to Christianity.
+It is also thought that a reason for this order was that Shemon had supposedly converted the king's mother Ifra Hormizid to Christianity.

-Because they would not convert to Zoroastrianism, Shimoun was beheaded with several thousands, including bishops, priests, and faithful.
-These include the priests Abdella (or Abdhaihla), Ananias (Hannanja), Chusdazat (Guhashtazad, Usthazan, or Gothazat), and Pusai (Fusik), Askitrea, the daughter of Pusai, the eunuch Azad (Asatus) and several companions, numbered either 1150 or 100.
-Sozomen, a historian of the 5th century maintained that the numbers registered were 16,000 of the martyrs.
-Another historian, Al-Masoudy from the 10th century, held that there were killed around 200,000 Assyrians.
+Since Shemon would not convert to Zoroastrianism, he was beheaded along with several thousand Christians, including bishops, priests, and the faithful.
+These included the priests Abdella (or Abdhaihla), Ananias (Hannanja), Chusdazat (Guhashtazad, Usthazan, or Gothazat), and Pusai (Fusik), Askitrea, the daughter of Pusai, the eunuch Azad (Asatus) and several other companions, numbered at either 1150 or 100.
+Sozomen, a historian of the 5th century maintained that the numbers of the dead martyrs was registered at 16,000.
+Another historian, Al-Masoudy from the 10th century, claimed that there were around 200,000 Christians killed.
 They are commemorated on: